-From this overview of the current tax legislation as applicable to non-profit entities in South Africa, the legislation is premised upon a basic distinction between a funded/operating PBO - one that relies primarily on annual donations for its public benefit activities and operations - and a funding PBO - one that has an existing endowment of investment assets that enables it to either 1) conduct its own public benefit activities directly (such as a family office or an empowerment foundation); or 2) pass on its funds to other PBOs (by way of donation) to allow them to conduct their public benefit work.
-Similarly SBFEs, with their highly prescribed purpose, are also treated as having either a fund-raising or a funding model.
+From this overview of the current tax legislation as applicable to non-profit entities in South Africa, the legislation is premised upon a basic distinction between an operating/fund-raising PBO - one that relies primarily on annual donations for its public benefit activities and operations - and a funded PBO - one that has an existing endowment of investment assets that enables it to either 1) conduct its own public benefit activities directly; or 2) pass on its funds to other PBOs (by way of donation) to allow them to conduct their public benefit work.
+Similarly SBFEs, with their highly prescribed purpose, are also treated as having either an operating/fund-raising or a funded model.

 The simple delineation of how a non-profit entity "should" operate is becoming less appropriate.
-The world of impact investing - with its array of different investing instruments and methods - is bringing the current limits of the PBO and SBFE taxation regime into sharp focus.
+In a world of declining donor funding and the emergence of impact investing - with its array of different investing instruments and methods - is bringing the current limits of the PBO and SBFE taxation regime into sharp focus.
 The issues arising from such methods and instruments and the limitations of the current legislation are explored in the next section.